 While A&A Worm Farm Septic Tank Systems are the perfect solution for properties without town sewerage access, the benefits run much deeper than practicality, as we explain below.

 How Worm Farm Septic Tank Systems Work

-The Worm Farm Septic System is an environmentally superior alternative to the traditional septic tank systems.
+Worm Farm Septic Tank Systems are an environmentally superior alternative to the traditional septic tank systems.

 It can be installed anywhere, replacing septic tanks, bucket toilets and drop toilets.